Consumers are tired of always in-your-face ads, so using low-key sponsored content is a great way to get your brand in front of more people.

 In the digital world measurement rules: Numbers, stats, and analytics – it’s how we judge success.

 Back in 2014, EMarketer’s Native Advertising Roundup reported that almost 75% of all media buyers were using native advertising.
-Over 90% expected at the least the same spend to continue in the coming years.
+Over 90% expected at the least the same spending to continue in the coming years.

 The Benefits of Sponsored Content